USS Joseph P. Kennedy Jr.

 The ship was named after Lieutenant Joseph P. Kennedy Jr., a naval aviator, son of the former U.S. Ambassador to Britain, Joseph P. Kennedy Sr., and older brother of future President John F. Kennedy.
 Joseph P. Kennedy Jr. served, with interruptions for modernization, until 1973.
 Among the highlights of her service are the blockade of Cuba during the Cuban Missile Crisis and the afloat recovery teams for Gemini 6 and Gemini 7.
 Joseph P. Kennedy Jr. is on display as a museum ship in Battleship Cove, Fall River, Massachusetts.
 She was added to the National Register of Historic Places in 1976, and designated a National Historic Landmark in 1989 as one of a small number of surviving Gearing-class destroyers.

 1945–1950

-USS Joseph P. Kennedy Jr. was built by the Bethlehem Steel Corporation's Fore River Shipyard at Quincy, Massachusetts, launched on 26 July 1945, sponsored by Miss Jean Kennedy, sister of Lieutenant Kennedy.
+USS Joseph P. Kennedy Jr. was built by the Bethlehem Steel Corporation's Fore River Shipyard at Quincy, Massachusetts, launched on 26 July 1945, sponsored by Jean Kennedy, sister of Lieutenant Kennedy, one day after would have been the lieutenant's 30th birthday.
 Joseph P. Kennedy Jr. was commissioned at Boston on 15 December 1945.

 The new destroyer sailed on 4 February 1946 for shakedown training in the Caribbean.
 Robert F. Kennedy, Joseph's brother, then 20 years old, sailed on this cruise as an apprentice seaman.
 Kennedy was discharged from the navy on 30 May 1946.